Raising Under £2m

 Our average ticket size is between £75,000 to £400,000.

 We love capital efficiency.
-From our experience, founders with links (professional or otherwise) to emerging and global markets have the ability to build exceptional teams at a fraction of the cost as UK only companies.
+From our experience, founders with links (professional or otherwise) to global markets have the ability to build exceptional teams at a fraction of the cost as UK only companies.

 We leverage our large network of experts and successful founders to assist the development of your company.
 We pride ourselves on making relevant B2B introductions to accelerate the growth of your business, readying you for series A and beyond.
 We are there for our founders whenever asked upon and our office in London is open to all of our portfolio companies to use as they wish.
 For more information, read our section on Working With Us.